reubensultana/DBAFunMan/README.md

 a specific Version or Edition).

-Requirements for this application/utility/script originated from DBAs having to be available fro menial tasks, such as running or re-running multiple jobs, taking manual backups, etc. which are a huge time-waster when you're trying to prevent things from falling over.
+Requirements for this application/utility/script originated from DBAs having to be available for menial tasks, such as running or re-running multiple jobs, taking manual backups, etc. which are a huge time-waster when you're trying to prevent things from falling over.